miloszhoc/multi-select-google-sheets/Readme.md

 2) In ``processForm`` function add ``options.push(formObject.x);`` line, where x is the name attribute of input element from form in view.html (eg. ``<input name= 'option3' type="checkbox" value="option3" />``).
 3) Create new button and assign ``showDialog`` function to it.

+### Workflow:
+1. Select cell where you want to insert values.
+2. Click "add" button in order to open dialog box with options.
+3. Select options.
+4. Click "Send" button.

 Screenshots:
 ![box](box.png)